-Deadline can be configured to notify users of job completion or failure through either an automatic instant message notification or an e-mail notification to any number of watching users.
+Deadline® can be configured to notify users of job completion or failure through an automatic e-mail notification to any number of watching users.

-Deadline integrates with Shotgun to enable a seamless render and review data flow.
-When Deadline starts a render, a version is automatically created in Shotgun with key metadata.
-When the render is complete, Deadline updates Shotgun with a thumbnail image, paths to frames, render stats, and playback links.
+Deadline® integrates with Shotgun to enable a seamless render and review data flow.
+When a render job is submitted, a version is automatically created in Shotgun with key metadata.
+When the render is complete, Shotgun is updated with a thumbnail image, paths to frames, render stats, and playback links.
 Shotgun then dispatches targeted notifications with links back to the work.
 Studios can view versions in various contexts, create reports, and organize work into playlists for review sessions where they can quickly take notes with the Shotgun Note App.

-Using Deadline's Draft plugin, artists can automatically perform simple compositing operations on rendered frames after a render job finishes.
+Using the Draft plugin for Deadline®, artists can automatically perform simple compositing operations on rendered frames after a render job finishes.
 They can also convert them to a different image format, or generate Quicktimes for dailies.

 Active Deadline subscribers are entitled to Draft licenses at no additional cost.
 Note that Draft is currently still in beta, so active Deadline subscribers can request a Draft beta license by emailing firstname.lastname@example.org.

 Split up large frames into smaller pieces and distribute them over your render farm.
 Deadline® allows for single frames and frame sequences to be tile rendered.
-Available for 3ds Max, Maya, XSI, Modo, and Rendition.
+Available for 3ds Max, Maya, modo, Rendition, and Softimage.

 Easy Installation and Upgrade Deployment: